CCP Develops AI Weapons, Ignoring Global RisksCCP Develops AI Weapons, Ignoring Global Risks

 “If you’re willing to accept that in a tactical sense, who’s to say you won’t take it all the way up to the highest level of warfare?” he said.

 “It’s the natural evolution of a technology like this, and I’m not sure what we can do to stop it.
-It’s not like you’re going to have a code of ethics that says in warfare [let’s abide by] the Marquess of Queensberry Rules of boxing.
+It’s not like you’re going to have a code of ethics that says in warfare, [let’s abide by] the Marquess of Queensberry Rules of boxing.
 It’s not going to happen.”

-Even if humans are kept in control of macro decisions, such as whether to launch a particular mission, AI can easily dominate the decision-making process, multiple experts agreed.
+Even if humans are kept in control of macro decisions, such as whether to launch a particular mission, AI can easily dominate the decision-making process.
+The danger wouldn’t be a poorly performing AI, but rather one that works so well that it instills trust in the human operators.

-It’s virtually impossible to figure out how exactly an AI comes to its conclusions, according to Ma and Qiu.
+And it’s virtually impossible to figure out how exactly an AI comes to its conclusions, according to Ma and Qiu.

 “If the human operator clearly knows this is a decision [produced] after the AI processed terabytes of data, he won’t really have the courage to overrule that in most cases.
-So I guess yes, it will be formality,” he said.
+So I guess, yes, it will be formality,” he said.

-“Human in the loop is a comfortable kind of phrase, but in reality, humans will give up control quickly.”
+“‘Human in the loop’ is a comfortable kind of phrase, but in reality, humans will give up control quickly.”

 Public Pressure

-Indeed, all the experts agreed that public pressure is likely to constrain AI weapon development and use, at least in the United States.
+All the experts agreed that public pressure is likely to constrain AI weapon development and use, at least in the United States.

 Ma gave the example of Google terminating a defense contract over the objections of its staff.
+He couldn’t envision an analogous situation in China, though.

+Qiu agreed.
 “Anything inside China is a resource the CCP can leverage,” he said.
 “You cannot say, ‘Oh, this is a private company.’
 There is no private company per se [in China].”

 Even the CCP cannot dispose of public sentiment altogether, De Ridder said.

+But there’s no indication that the Chinese populace sees AI military use as an urgent concern.
 On the contrary, companies and universities in China appear to be eager to pick up military contracts, Ma said.

 De Ridder called for “an international regulatory framework that can be enforced.”